acetic acid

 Origins

-Formed in malt and wort production where it binds to malt proteins.
-Carried through the brewing process in this bound form.
-Released during storage of finished beer in pack.
+Nonenal is formed during malt and wort production.
+After being formed, it binds to malt proteins.
+It is carried through the brewing process in this bound form before being released during storage of finished beer in bottles, cans or kegs.

 Confusions